ryan-mcclue/musings/projects/wc-experiment.md

 optimisation requires specialised knowledge of platform and is time consuming performance-aware programming works towards optimisation, just not all the way

+also, algorithmic optimisation is not necessarily performance aware programming (i.e. might involve math etc.)
+We are learning about CPU mental model

 IMPORTANT: theoretical increases like 4x with 4 cores etc. only seen if inside cache

 1. reduce number of instructions (waste, SIMD)